someparty/someparty/source/articles/2023-03-17-anxiecity.html.markdown

 >"I was listening to a lot of Dag Nasty *Can I Say* at the time.
 This was inspired by 'Values Her'e' in a lot of ways.
 Lyrically it's a personal anthem about when the intimate promises we often make to the ones we love can just fall apart no matter how much you're doing to try to hold them together.
 Thematically I think that's in line with the entire record."

 [Michael Crusty](https://crustymedia.ca) (The Black Halos, Danko Jones) directed the "Moonstones" video, playing now on YouTube.
 The band recorded with Steve Rizun (The Flatliners, Choices Made) at Drive Studios in Toronto. *Rebuilding Year* lands as the group's fourth long player, following up from their 2016 Stomp LP *Sanguine*.
-Brutal Youth finds O'Lanern backed by drummer Dustin Campbell, bassist Kyle Hynes, and guitarist Greg Hounsel.
+Brutal Youth finds O'Lantern backed by drummer Dustin Campbell, bassist Kyle Hynes, and guitarist Greg Hounsel.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kzMKAlHqvpM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>